moderndatacompany/dataos.info/docs/stacks/Scanner/Creating Non-Depot Scan Workflow.md

         account: NB48718.central-india.azure
     ```

     > 🗣 Connection details will depend on the underlying data source to be scanned.
-Click [here](Creating%20Non-Depot%20Scan%20Workflow.md) to learn more about the specific configuration properties.
+Click [here](./Creating%20Non-Depot%20Scan%20Workflow.md) to learn more about the specific configuration properties.

     <br>

-6. Provide a set of configurations specific to the source type under ****`source configuration` to customize and control metadata scanning.
+6. Provide a set of configurations specific to the source type under `source configuration` to customize and control metadata scanning.
 These properties depend on the underlying metadata source.
 Specify them under the config section.
-    - **type**: Specify config type; for example, in this case, the `type` is `DatabaseMetadata`.
+    - type: Specify config type; for example, in this case, the `type` is `DatabaseMetadata`.
-    - **FilterPattern**: Specify which databases/ schemas/ tables/ charts/ dashboards/ topics are of interest.
+    - FilterPattern: Specify which databases/ schemas/ tables/ charts/ dashboards/ topics are of interest.

         `include:` and `exclude:` are used to filter target entities.
 For example, you can specify a  table name or a regex rule to include/exclude tables while scanning the schema and registering with Metis.